morgangraphics/ansible-role-nvm/README.md

 1. You can install NVM via wget, curl or git
 1. You can use NVM just like you would via your [command line](https://github.com/creationix/nvm#usage)
-1. You can install whatever version of Node.JS you want
+1. You can install whatever version of Node.js you want
 1. Doesn't install NVM or Node.js as root

-##Installation
+## Installation
 1. Clone this repo into your roles folder
-1. In your `ansible.cfg` point the `roles_path` variable to the roles folder i.e. `roles_path = ../ansible-roles/`
+1. Point the `roles_path` variable to the roles folder i.e. `roles_path = ../ansible-roles/` in your `ansible.cfg` file
 1. Include role in your playbook

 ## Example Playbooks

+Playbooks are set up as an 'either/or' situation in regards to `nodejs_version` and `nvm_commands`.
+It is one or the other, it cannot be both.

+1. If you want to just install NVM, include the `nodejs_version` as part of the role (see simple).
+1. If you use `nvm_commands` you will have to add the `nvm install VERSION` explicitly (see more complex).

 #### Simple
 ``` yaml